How to Identify and Treat Hydrogen Sulfide Rotten Egg Sulfur Smell

 That nasty smelling rotten egg odor is often a result of bacteria producing hydrogen sulfide gas.
 Even minute amounts of H2S can be enough to ruin your otherwise perfect water and may be strong enough you can't even take a shower or be in the same room as running water.

-Treating H2S: A Prerequisite to Other Treatments
+Treating Hydrogen Sulfide: A Prerequisite to Other Treatments

 If you’ve got H2S it must be treated, or it will cause other water treatment to fail as it coats filter media preventing the media from working as designed.
 If you want to see the full advantage of other water treatment you will have to treat the H2S problem.